This tutorial does not cover how to expose your Tracecat instance to the public internet.

 Schedules

 Schedules are disabled by default.
-To activate a workflow’s schedule, click on the Trigger
+To activate a workflow’s schedule, click on theTrigger action, then toggle the schedule on.

 Webhook verification

 Some tools (e.g. Slack, Okta) that send webhooks require a specific response after the webhook payload is received.
 This is used to verify that the webhook was received and processed by Tracecat.
+To echo the webhook payload back to the server, add the query parameterecho=true to the webhook URL.

-) as the response to the webhook POST request.
+execution_id) as the response to the webhook POST request.

-To return an empty response with status code 200, set the query parameter empty_echo=true
+To return an empty response with status code 200, set the query parameter empty_echo=true.

 Vendor-specific webhooks

 Can’t find the vendor you’re looking for?
-Open an issue on GitHub and we’ll add support for it.
+Open an issue on

 Pause or delete schedule

-You can pause or delete the schedule by selecting the schedule menu in the Trigger
+You can pause or delete the schedule by selecting the schedule menu in theTrigger settings panel.

 Reference webhook data

-expression context to reference data passed via webhooks.
+Use the${{ TRIGGER }} expression context to reference data passed via webhooks.

-A child workflow also receives input data via ${{ TRIGGER }}
+A child workflow also receives input data via ${{ TRIGGER }} context.

 Webhook content types

-Traceat’s webhook parser supports the following Content-Type
+Traceat’s webhook parser supports the followingContent-Type headers:

-The webhook sender must set the Content-Type
+The webhook sender must set the

-header to the appropriate value.
+Content-Type header to the appropriate

-header is set, Tracecat defaults to application/json
+value.
+If no Content-Type header is set, Tracecat defaults to

-Example: Elastic Security
+application/json.Example: Elastic Security

-To ingest alerts from Elastic Security, you’ll need to configure their webhook connector
+To ingest alerts from Elastic Security, you’ll need to configure their webhook connector in Kibana to send NDJSON with the expected content type (application/x-ndjson).

 Parse webhook payload